 You can also do this if you're getting sick of doing Gambler Challenge #4 to break the tedium.
 Just don't think about the rest of those Challenges or you might aim too low.
 Shooting them directly in the head doesn't count here . . .

 Sharpshooter Challenge #10: Kill 3 Flying Birds With 3 Consecutive Long Scoped Rifle Shots

 When You Can Do It: After Challenge #9

 Go to The Heartlands west of Emerald Ranch, where there's always a gaggle of Geese flying through the air.
-You will not be penalized for using Dead Eye, and with Dead Eye Level 3 you can use the Rolling Block Rifle.
-Reloading is not an issue during this Challenge either, so no need to unlock the Carcano Rifle, BUT you do need to use a designated sniper rifle class weapon.
+You will not be penalized for using Dead Eye, and with Dead Eye Level 3, you can use the Rolling Block Rifle.
+Reloading is not an issue during this Challenge either, so no need to unlock the Carcano Rifle.
+However, you do need to use a designated sniper rifle class weapon.
 Slapping a scope on any other rifle won't count toward this.